FOREX-Dollar drops as traders prepare for Yellen to talk up stimulus

 LONDON, Jan 19 (Reuters) - The dollar dropped on Tuesday as investors prepared for U.S. Treasury Secretary nominee Janet Yellen to talk up the need for major fiscal stimulus and commit to a market-determined exchange rate when she testifies later in the day.

-The fall in the greenback came after a 2% rise in the dollar so far in 2021, a gain which caught off guard many investors who had betted on a further dollar decline following its weakness in 2020.
+The dollar's fall came after a 2% rise so far in 2021, a gain which caught off guard many investors who had bet on a further decline following its weakness in 2020.

-The Wall Street Journal on Monday reported Yellen, who is appearing at the Senate Finance Committee, will affirm a more traditional commitment to market-set currency rates in a Senate testimony on Tuesday.
+The Wall Street Journal on Monday reported Yellen, who is appearing before the Senate Finance Committee, will affirm a more conventional commitment to market-set currency rates in her Senate testimony on Tuesday.

-That is in stark contrast to outgoing President Donald Trump, who often railed against dollar strength.
+That contrasts with outgoing President Donald Trump, who often railed against dollar strength.

-The dollar index, which measures the currency against a basket of rivals, dropped 0.2% to 90.587 =USD, but it was still above the more than 2-1/2 year low of 89.206 touched at the start of this month.
+The dollar index, which measures the currency against a basket of other currencies, dropped 0.3% to 90.472=USD, but it was still above the its more than two-and-a-half-year low of 89.206 touched at the start of this month.

-The dollar rose against the Japanese currency and was last up 0.3% to 104.05 yen JPY=EBS, although still consolidating in a narrow range after reaching a one-month high of 104.40 last week.
+The dollar rose against the yen and was last up 0.3% to 104.02 yen JPY=EBS, although still consolidating in a narrow range after reaching a one-month high of 104.40 last week.

-"We've seen comments from Janet Yellen that she won't be pursuing a weak dollar policy per se, but that doesn't mean that the overall impact of Fed policy won't keep the dollar weakening," said Michael McCarthy, chief strategist at CMC Markets in Sydney.

-"I suspect what we've been seeing in the dollar at the moment is a minor corrective rally in an overall downtrend."

 World FX rateshttps://tmsnrt.rs/2RBWI5E